RUKAIYIN/SqlJsonAst/README.md

 In `/resource/jsonAst` you will find the JSON ASTs used as inputs.

+All jupyter Notebook files `*.ipynb` contain the preliminary experiments.

 ## Run
 You can run the Python script separately to see how it works for different SQL statement.